My passion has always been the written word, ever since I read my first book out loud to my parents as a four year old.

 Thanks to the kindness and generosity of some good friends back in New Zealand in 2003, I had a roof over my head for a short while.
 In that time, I wrote a couple of science fiction novels – Turning Point and Onet’s Tale, plus a mixed bag of short stories.

-The reason why we become Indie writers is because nobody in the establishment publishing world wants to know novelists other than their own, unless you find a small press editor to take you on as was the case for me in 2010.
+The reason why we become Indie writers is because nobody in the establishment publishing world wants to know novelists other than their own stable, unless you find a small press editor to take you on as was the case for me back in 2010.
 Even though I thought I’d cracked it, we soon parted ways.
 Being dictated to by a total twat was not why I signed a contract with him.
 So it was back to square one.

 I once sent away a short story to an Irish internet science fiction/fantasy/horror magazine.
 After a while you get used to the bog standard message I received back from them saying ‘sorry it doesn’t fit in with our publishing list’.